LINEAGE

 Mahavatar Babaji

-Babaji stands at the source of our Kriya Yoga lineage.
-He doesn't belong exclusively to this tradition - he works with seekers, teachers, and ministers across all authentic paths who share the intention of awakening spiritual consciousness on this planet.
-Roy Eugene Davis writes in Life Surrendered in God that Babaji is "fully illumined, with no karmic ties to the world, and embodied only to be a conduit through which enlivening forces can express to cleanse planetary consciousness."
+Babaji stands at the origin of our Kriya Yoga lineage.
+He is not exclusive to this tradition.
+He works with seekers, teachers, and ministers across all genuine spiritual paths who share the intention of awakening spiritual consciousness on this planet.
+In Life Surrendered in God, Roy Eugene Davis describes Babaji as "fully illumined, with no karmic ties to the world, and embodied only to be a conduit through which enlivening forces can express to cleanse planetary consciousness."

 His age is unknown.
-Traditional accounts describe him as an immortal yogi, capable of manifesting and dematerializing his physical form at will.
-Some consider him an incarnation of Krishna.
+Traditional accounts describe him as an immortal yogi, able to manifest and dematerialize his physical form at will.
+Some regard him as an incarnation of Krishna.
 Stories place him initiating Shankara in the 8th century and the poet-saint Kabir in the 15th century into Kriya Yoga.

 Lahiri Mahasaya and other teachers in our lineage encountered Babaji directly.
-His presence touched the lives of both Sri Yukteswar and Paramahansa Yogananda in profound ways.
-For their experiences with Babaji, read Yogananda's Autobiography of a Yogi - the accounts speak for themselves.
+His presence touched the lives of Sri Yukteswar and Paramahansa Yogananda in ways that shaped the course of their teaching.
+For their own accounts of these encounters, Yogananda's Autobiography of a Yogi speaks for itself.

 Lahiri Mahasaya

-Lahiri Mahasaya, born Shyama Charan Lahiri, lived as a householder - married, raising a family, working a regular job while maintaining his spiritual practice.
-He was also an enlightened teacher who guided an estimated 5,000 students.
+Lahiri Mahasaya, born Shyama Charan Lahiri, lived as a householder.
+He was married, raising a family, and working an ordinary job while sustaining a rigorous spiritual practice.
+He was also an illumined teacher who guided an estimated 5,000 students over the course of his life.

-His days were ordinary: work, family responsibilities, the everyday demands of household life.
-At night, he met with Kriya Yoga students, teaching them and guiding their practice.
-Interestingly, he and his wife, Kashimoni Devi, had their five children - two sons and three daughters - only after he met Babaji and began teaching.
+His days followed a simple pattern: work, family responsibilities, the ordinary demands of household life.
+In the evenings, he gathered with Kriya Yoga students, teaching and guiding their practice.
+Notably, he and his wife Kashimoni Devi had their five children, two sons and three daughters, only after his encounter with Babaji and the beginning of his teaching work.

-He initiated men and women from various backgrounds into Kriya Yoga: Hindus, Christians, Muslims, practitioners of other paths.
-His position was simple: it doesn't matter what religion you follow.
-If you practice sincerely, live nobly, and apply the techniques of Kriya Yoga, you can wake up spiritually in this lifetime.
+He initiated men and women from widely varying backgrounds into Kriya Yoga: Hindus, Christians, Muslims, and practitioners of many other paths.
+His teaching rested on a straightforward conviction.
+It does not matter what religion you follow.
+If you practice sincerely, live with integrity, and apply the techniques faithfully, spiritual awakening in this lifetime is possible.

 Sri Yukteswar Giri

-Born Priya Nath Karar, Sri Yukteswar was a devoted student of Lahiri Mahasaya and the Guru of Paramahansa Yogananda.
+Born Priya Nath Karar, Sri Yukteswar was a devoted disciple of Lahiri Mahasaya and the Guru of Paramahansa Yogananda.

-Sri Yukteswar was an accomplished astrologer with deep knowledge of Ayurveda.
-Students told stories of his healing abilities and his uncanny capacity to intuit exactly what they needed.
-He was particularly known for prescribing gemstones and bangles based on astrological analysis.
+Sri Yukteswar was an accomplished astrologer with extensive knowledge of Ayurveda.
+Students spoke of his healing gifts and his remarkable ability to perceive exactly what a person needed.
+He was especially known for prescribing gemstones and bangles based on careful astrological analysis.

-He had a penetrating intellect and studied widely: the Bible, the Bhagavad Gītā, the Upaniṣads, astronomy, and medicine.
-He cared deeply about education and founded the Satsanga Sabha, an organization devoted to spiritual study.
-At Babaji's request, he wrote The Holy Science, a text demonstrating the underlying unity between Eastern and Western scriptures.
+His intellect was penetrating, and his studies were wide-ranging, encompassing the Bible, the Bhagavad Gītā, the Upaniṣads, astronomy, and medicine.
+He had a deep commitment to education and founded the Satsanga Sabha, an organization devoted to spiritual inquiry and study.
+At Babaji's direct request, he wrote The Holy Science, a work demonstrating the essential unity underlying Eastern and Western scriptures.

 Paramahansa Yogananda

-Yogananda is best known for the Autobiography of a Yogi, in which he recounts his years in India and his encounters with yogis, saints, and spiritual practitioners.
-The book contains remarkable stories, but its real value lies in the profound philosophy woven through each narrative.
-Read with attention, it offers a wellspring of inspiration and guidance for anyone walking a spiritual path.
-The text has been translated into over 50 languages and is considered one of the most important spiritual books of the twentieth century.
+Yogananda is best known for the Autobiography of a Yogi, in which he recounts his years in India and his encounters with yogis, saints, and spiritual practitioners of every kind.
+The book is filled with remarkable stories, but its deeper value lies in the profound philosophy woven through each narrative.
+Read with genuine attention, it offers an enduring source of inspiration and guidance for anyone walking a spiritual path.
+The text has been translated into more than 50 languages and is widely regarded as one of the most significant spiritual books of the twentieth century.

-In his early adulthood, Yogananda devoted much of his energy to helping his Guru's organization flourish.
-He also cared deeply about education.
-With Sri Yukteswar's blessing and the help of his brother disciples, he established a school in Ranchi grounded in Vedic philosophy and yoga.
+In his early adult years, Yogananda devoted considerable energy to supporting his Guru's organization.
+Education was another abiding concern.
+With Sri Yukteswar's blessing and the collaboration of his brother disciples, he established a school in Ranchi rooted in Vedic philosophy and the practice of yoga.

-When Yogananda recognized his purpose - bringing Kriya Yoga teachings to the West - he pursued it with the same intensity he brought to everything in his life.
-Strengthened by Sri Yukteswar's training, he embarked on this mission in 1920, eventually founding Self-Realization Fellowship to preserve and disseminate the teachings.
+When Yogananda recognized his life's purpose, bringing Kriya Yoga to the West, he pursued it with the same wholehearted intensity he brought to everything.
+Shaped by years of Sri Yukteswar's exacting training, he set out on this mission in 1920 and eventually founded Self-Realization Fellowship to preserve and transmit the teachings.

 His approach was practical and inclusive.
-He demonstrated that the ancient techniques of yoga and meditation weren't exotic practices reserved for cave-dwelling ascetics - they were methods ordinary people could use to transform their lives.
-He initiated thousands of students into Kriya Yoga, including people from all religious backgrounds, and established temples and meditation centers throughout North America.
+He showed that the ancient methods of yoga and meditation were not exotic disciplines reserved for ascetics in remote caves.
+They were tools that ordinary people could use to genuinely transform their lives.
+He initiated thousands of students into Kriya Yoga across all religious backgrounds and established temples and meditation centers throughout North America.

-Yogananda's legacy continues through the organizations he founded and the countless practitioners who have discovered these teachings through his writing and the lineage he established.
+Yogananda's legacy lives on through the organizations he founded and through the many practitioners who have found their way to these teachings by way of his writing and the lineage he established.

 Roy Eugene Davis

-Roy Eugene Davis met Paramahansa Yogananda on December 23, 1949, at Self-Realization Fellowship headquarters.
-When he spoke at retreats years later, he described that first encounter as if he were seeing it again - vivid and immediate.
+Roy Eugene Davis first met Paramahansa Yogananda on December 23, 1949, at Self-Realization Fellowship headquarters.
+When he spoke at retreats in later years, he described that meeting with a vividness that made it feel immediate, as though he were watching it unfold again.

-He arrived at SRF and met Donald Walters (later known as Kriyananda), who asked how he'd heard about the organization and Yogananda.
-During their conversation, Yogananda emerged from a nearby elevator with Faye and Virginia Wright.
-He approached Davis directly, shook his hand gently, and asked how old he was and whether his parents knew where he was.
-After Davis assured him they did, Yogananda offered a blessing and said, "That's good.
+He arrived at SRF and was greeted by Donald Walters, later known as Kriyananda, who asked how he had come to learn about the organization and about Yogananda.
+During their conversation, Yogananda stepped out of a nearby elevator accompanied by Faye and Virginia Wright.
+He walked directly toward Davis, shook his hand gently, and asked his age and whether his parents knew where he was.
+Satisfied with the answer, Yogananda offered a blessing and said simply, "That's good.
 I'll talk to you again."

-The next day, after settling into his quarters, Davis attended a six-hour holy season meditation with Yogananda and several hundred others.
-Later, he met privately with Yogananda and told him he wanted to be his disciple.
-Yogananda accepted him and said he could stay.
-He ended the meeting with simple instructions: "Read a little.
+The following day, after settling in, Davis joined Yogananda and several hundred others for a six-hour holy season meditation.
+Afterward, he met with Yogananda privately and told him he wished to become his disciple.
+Yogananda accepted him and told him he could stay, closing the meeting with quiet, memorable instruction: "Read a little.
 Meditate more.
 Think of God all the time."

-Mr. Davis went on to teach Kriya Yoga for over six decades, establishing the Center for Spiritual Awareness in Georgia and initiating thousands of students into the practices.
-He wrote extensively on meditation, spiritual philosophy, and the practical application of yogic principles to everyday life.
+Mr. Davis went on to teach Kriya Yoga for more than six decades.
+He founded the Center for Spiritual Awareness in Georgia, initiated thousands of students into the practices, and wrote extensively on meditation, spiritual philosophy, and the practical application of yogic principles to daily life.
 He remained actively teaching until his passing in 2019 at the age of 87.

 Swami Nirvanananda